HalfMillennium/realtimedoc-app/README.md

 RealTimeDoc App
 ===============

-RealTimeDoc App is the UI frontend for a web application that enables users to upload PDF documents, query their content, and integrate the data with live datasets for enhanced insights.
+RealTimeDoc App is the UI frontend for a web application that enables users to upload PDF documents, query their content, and integrate the data with live dataSets for enhanced insights.
 Built with a modern technology stack, the app delivers a seamless, intuitive, and efficient user experience.

 * * *